SStyles93/blog/_posts/2024-02-16-UnrealStylizedShaders.md

 image: assets/images/ueshaderwork/FireFly.gif
 ---

+Creating stylized shaders for a specific artistic direction in a game project

+## Contextualisation

 During the last year of bachelor's degree in Game Programming at the SAE-Institute, the students of the Games Programming section had to create a game in collaboration with the Game Art and Audio Engineering sections.
 The purpose of the module was to simulate what was, for some, a first work experience in a professional-like environment.

-## Contextualisation

 For this project I had the opportunity to work as a Graphic Programmer on two game projects made in the Unreal Engine 5.3.